nmargaret384-creator/DATA-TOOLS-FINAL-PROJECT/README.md

 2.Basic understanding of SQL and relational databases

-3.A GitHub account to clone and push your work
+3.A GitHub account to clone and push your work as well as documentation

 4.A text editor such as VS Code (optional, for editing .sql and .md files)